This post contains affiliate links. For more information, see my disclosures here.

 SeaGate External Hard Drive.
-Abby uses a MacBook pro with quite a bit of storage.
-My MacBook Air has a tiny solid-state hard drive, so I have to supplement that with a little portable external HardDrive.
-I’ve used Western Digital and Toshiba in the past, but I’m loving this SeaGate 1TB External Hard Drive.
+I use a MacBook pro with quite a bit of storage.
+Donnie’s MacBook Air has a tiny solid-state hard drive, so he has to supplement that with a little portable external HardDrive.
+We’ve used Western Digital and Toshiba in the past, but we’re loving this SeaGate 1TB External Hard Drive.

 Meet Edgar.
 This is an expensive but unique social media scheduling tool.
 The unique thing about Edgar is that you create categorized libraries of social media updates.
 Once you run out of updates in a particular category, Edgar will automatically loop updates back to the beginning.

 CoSchedule.
 CoSchedule is a helpful app for scheduling posts to Facebook, Twitter, Google+, LinkedIn, and Tumblr.
 More than just a scheduling service, it’s an integrated WordPress plugin so all the scheduling can happen in the same place you write your posts.